PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RegressionAlgorithms.md

 <br>

 ## 2) Workshop
 Now, we refreshed our knowledge on regression, it's time to deepen our understanding of regression by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the modules: **Linear Regression** and **Multiple Linear Regression**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the modules: **Linear Regression** and **Multiple Linear Regression**, specifically:

-# 3) Daily Q&A
+- Lesson: Linear Regression
+- Quiz: Linear Regression
+- Project: Honey Production
+- Article: StreetEasy Dataset
+- Lesson: Multiple Linear Regression
+- Quiz: Multiple Linear Regression

+## Up Next!
 Coming Datalab we will reflect on regression algorithms again and give you an opportunity to ask any questions you might have.

 Tomorrow we will do a mock-assessment with the famous Yelp data and we start working on our analyses for the Oosterhout Dataset!